yunkunrao/tendermint.com/content/intro/abci-overview.md

 The API consists of 3 primary message types that get delivered from the core to the application.
 The application replies with corresponding response messages.

-The messages are specified here: [TMSP Message Types](https://github.com/tendermint/tmsp#message-types)
+The messages are specified here: [ABCI Message Types](https://github.com/tendermint/abci#message-types)

 The `AppendTx` message is the work horse of the application.
 Each transaction in the blockchain is delivered with this message.
 The application needs to validate each transaction received with the `AppendTx` message against the current state, application protocol, and the cryptographic credentials of the transaction.
 A validated transaction then needs to update the application state — by binding a value into a key values store, or by updating the UTXO database, for instance.